This article may contain compensated links. See our full disclosure here

 We think the best Pompeii tours from Rome offer an additional stop to make the trip down from Rome very worthwhile.
 This would be harder to manage if you tried to do the trip on your own in a day.
 And the best thing is you don’t have to worry about logistics getting back to Rome because that is all taken care of.

-The Roman Guy – Pompeii with stop in Sorrento
+The Roman Guy / The Tour Guy – Pompeii with a stop in Sorrento

 The Roman Guy (also known as The Tour Guy), offer a full day small group tour from Rome to Pompeii including free time in Sorrento.
 Your group of no more than 18 people will travel to Pompeii by mini coach where you are shown the sights of Pompeii by an archaeologist.
 After exploring the site, you transfer to Sorrento where you can enjoy the relaxing seaside vibes and views before returning to Rome.